Skip to main content

 Genetic Counselor, Northwestern Medicine

-Rachel Pothast graduated from the Northwestern Graduate Program in Genetic Counseling (NUGPGC) in 1999 and was certified by the American Board of Genetic Counseling in 2002.
-Rachel is an active faculty member with the NUGPGC, serving as co-course coordinator of the Principles of Medical Genetics I, II and III, a member of the Faculty Review Committee, and has served as thesis committee member for numerous students.
-Rachel is past-president of the Illinois Society of Genetics Professionals and is active in the Accreditation Council for Genetic Counseling (ACGC) serving as a site-visitor, a member of the Accreditation Application Review Committee and most recently as a Chair of the ACGC Standards Committee.
+Eve graduated from the Northwestern Graduate Program in Genetic Counseling (NUGPGC) in 1999 and was certified by the American Board of Genetic Counseling in 2002.
+She is a faculty member with the NUGPGC, serving as a clinical supervisor, a member of the Faculty Review Committee, and has served as thesis committee member for numerous students.
 She is currently a genetic counselor in the Division of Clinical Genetics at Northwestern Memorial Hospital and provides clinical supervision to genetic counseling graduate students, medical students and maternal fetal medicine fellows.
+She is a past-president and a member of the Illinois Society of Genetic Task Professionals (ISGP).
+Eve is also a member of the National Society of Genetic Counselors (NSGC).

 Read Bio